lzwjava/yinwang-transalte/translated_texts/2014-02-18-dijkstra-interview.md

+---
+layout: post
-: A interview video about Dijkstra
+title: "A interview video about Dijkstra"
+---

 (You can also visit YouTube or download MPEG1 from the source address, 300M)